umaimahashmi/BDA_ASSIGNMENT_03/README.md

 ---

-## PCY Algorithm Implementation in Kafka Consumer
+## Consumer 2: PCY Algorithm Implementation

 This script demonstrates the PCY (Pair Counting with Bitmaps) algorithm for identifying frequent pairs from transactional data in Kafka.